equinor/radix-platform/public-site/site/guides/authentication/index.md

 ### In client - Single page application

 A single-page application (SPA) is a web application or web site that interacts with the user by dynamically rewriting the current page rather than loading entire new pages from a server.
-Web browser JavaScript frameworks, such as React, AngularJS, Vue.js, Ember.js, and ExtJS have adopted SPA principles
+Web browser JavaScript frameworks, such as React, AngularJS, Vue.js, Ember.js, and ExtJS have adopted SPA principles.
+Most of these applications lives entirely in the browser, which is an unsafe environment.

-Microsoft has a set of examples in their [documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/authentication-flows-app-scenarios#application-scenarios) or on [github](https://github.com/Azure-Samples?utf8=%E2%9C%93&q=active-directory&type=&language=) for how to authenticate a client from different languages.
+Microsoft has a set of examples in their [documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/authentication-flows-app-scenarios#application-scenarios) or on [github](https://github.com/Azure-Samples?utf8=%E2%9C%93&q=active-directory&type=&language=) for how to authenticate a client from different languages using a [MSAL](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-overview).
 Equinor also have a [template](https://github.com/equinor/videx-react-template) for developing Single page ReactJS applications.
 This is currently used and maintained by an Omnia team.

 Pro
 - Can perform API calls to other resources directly from client, without having to go through a proxy.
 - Same experience under development and when running in production.
+- MSAL is the recommended library to use for authentication by Equinor

 Cons
-- MSAL use implicit flow for SPA.
-OAuth 2.0 Security best practice (draft) says this [SHOULD NOT](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-13#section-3.1.2) be used.
-However both [Google](https://developers.google.com/identity/protocols/OAuth2UserAgent) and [Microsoft](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-implicit-grant-flow) uses it when explaining OAuth 2.0 authorization for SPAs.
-Microsoft explain when to use this and not in [link](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-oauth2-implicit-grant-flow)
+- MSAL use an authentication flow called [implicit grant](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-implicit-grant-flow) for SPA.
+This is [less secure](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-13#section-3.1.2) then [authorization code grant](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow) used by the oauth-proxy and for web applications rendered on the server side.
+However both [Google](https://developers.google.com/identity/protocols/OAuth2UserAgent) and [Microsoft](https://docs.microsoft.com/en-us/azure/active-directory/develop/v1-oauth2-implicit-grant-flow) uses it for their examples on how to do OAuth 2.0 authorization for SPAs.

 ### In client - Web app (not SPA)